 Everyone experiences periods of depression, stress, anxiety, grief, anger, and conflict.
 Covid-19, politics, and divisiveness have added more stressors.
 When you’re not feeling right, it is hard to function.
 One in five people suffer with these and other issues at various times.
 We do our best to cope, and getting professional therapeutic help can make a lasting, significant difference.
 It gives you additional insights and techniques to use.

 In collaboration with you in my office or telehealth, I will listen and discuss, discover who you truly are, disarm obstacles, and implement, practical techniques.
 Using my knowledge and experience, I’ll help you develop self-esteem, competency, comfort, and trust in yourself.
 Tell me what you’re going through; I will help you succeed from the inside out.

 Stress, Grief, and Transitions

 What causes concern in one person may be of little concern to another.
 In small doses, it can motivate you to accomplish tasks and prevent you from getting hurt.
 For example, when you slam on the brakes to avoid hitting the car in front of you or push yourself to finish a workout.
 These are good things.
-Our bodies are designed to handle stress, but we are not equipped to handle long-term, chronic stress without consequences.
+Our bodies are designed to handle stress, but we are not equipped to handle long-term, chronic stress, like Covid, without consequences.
 The effects may be cumulative and put you into a downward spiral.